opensearch-project/documentation-website/_opensearch/supported-field-types/date.md

 The following example expressions illustrate using date math:

-- `now+1M`: The current date/time in milliseconds since the epoch, plus one month.
+- `now+1M`: The current date and time in milliseconds since the epoch, plus one month.
 - `2022-05-18||/M`: 05/18/2022, rounded to the beginning of the month.
 Resolves to `2022-05-01`.
 - `2022-05-18T15:23||/h`: 15:23 on 05/18/2022, rounded to the beginning of the hour.
 Resolves to `2022-05-18T15`.
 - `2022-05-18T15:23:17.789||+2M-1d/d`: 15:23:17.789 on 05/18/2022 plus two months minus one day, rounded to the beginning of the day.
 Resolves to `2022-07-17`.